cookie10codes/cv/README.md

 ## Work situation
 Preferable working fully remote at any time zone.
 If it's doable commuting from Bruges by train (or short drive), I'll be open to work hybrid.

+I’m having a 3 days per week availability currenlty

+## That's all folks
+If you have any questions, need information or want to get in touch.
+Feel free to contact me onto the platforms listed on top.